Wisconsin Beer Cheese Soup

 - Adjust seasoning with salt and pepper and serve hot in bowls with croutons, cheese-flavored crackers or popcorn to garnish.

-Beer Cheese Soup Variations
+Beer Cheese Soup Notes and Variations

 - Instead of butter, saute about 8 slices of chopped bacon and use the bacon fat to saute the vegetables.